-This farm to fork tale starts with farmers and suppliers.
-Long before the first Golden Arches opened in India, McDonald’s had teamed with suppliers all over the country to get the best raw ingredients for its products.
-Back in 1991, McDonald’s partnered with McCain Foods Pvt.
-Ltd to work with farmers in Gujarat to grow the best variety of Shepody potatoes, right here in India.
+This farm-to-fork story starts with farmers and suppliers.
+Long before the first Golden Arches opened in India, McDonald’s had teamed up with suppliers all over the country to get the best raw ingredients for its products.
+In 1991, McDonald’s partnered with McCain Foods Pvt.
+Ltd. to work with farmers in Gujarat to grow the best variety of Shepody potatoes right here in India.

-The other side of this partnership involved McDonald’s experts from the world over interacting with agronomists and field assistants to demonstrate the best cultivation practices.
-Right from improving agronomy techniques like irrigation system, sowing seed treatments, planting methods, fertilizer application programs to planning a better storage methods for the produce, the expertise was passed on to the Indian farmers and suppliers.
+There was another side to this partnership.
+McDonald’s experts worldwide began interacting with agronomists and field assistants to demonstrate the best cultivation practices.
+The resulting expertise covered everything from the improvement of agronomy techniques—irrigation systems, sowing seed treatments, planting methods, fertiliser-application programmes—to better storage methods for farm produce.
+The knowledge went to Indian farmers and suppliers as well.

-So much expertise also brought along the technical know-how of managing a supply chain.
-McDonald’s restaurants which span the whole country needed the backing of effective supply chain technology to deliver what the brand promised – a wholesome meal experience.
-Enlarging the shelf-life of the produce has been one of the significant contributions of technology.
-The single and multi-temperature controlled trucks, which are also GPS enabled, are used for transportation.
-Real time traceability systems, which use an ERP Software, bring efficiency and accuracy to the whole logistics process.
+So much expertise also brought along the technical know-how of nailing McDonald’s supply-chain management.
+Because McDonald’s restaurants span the entire country, they need the backing of an effective supply-chain technology to deliver the brand’s promise of a wholesome meal experience.
+Enlarging the shelf-life of our produce has, thus, been one of technology’s most significant contributions for us.
+We deploy single- and multi-temperature-controlled trucks, which are also GPS-enabled, for transportation.
+Real-time traceability systems, which use ERP software, add efficiency and accuracy to the logistics process.

-Ogale also added that future trends for supply chain management aim at developing infrastructure and increase backend-integration.
-Moreover, the focus at McDonald’s will be on reinventing and reassessing the supply chain strategy and set-up to ensure sustainable sourcing.
+Ogale added that future trends for McDonald’s supply-chain management aim at developing infrastructure and increasing back-end integration.
+Moreover, McDonald’s focus is on reinventing and reassessing its supply-chain strategy and set-up to ensure sustainable sourcing.